How To Use And Configure WordPress Widgets – Part 4

 (WordPress Tag Cloud Widget settings)

-The example below shows an Tag Cloud widget set up for showing Categories instead of Tags
+The screenshot below shows a published Tag Cloud widget configured to show Categories instead of Tags

 To learn more about using post tags in WordPress, see this tutorial:

-To complete this tutorial series, we’ll configure the default Archives Widget, which is a frequently-used widget.
+To complete this tutorial, we’ll configure the default Archives Widget, which is a frequently-used widget.

-As you continue adding new content to WordPress, your older posts begin to move further away from public view.
-Your posts are still there, it’s just not as visible.
+As you keep publishing new posts in WordPress, your older posts begin to get pushed further down the chronology list and become less visible to users.
+Your content is still there, it’s just not as visible.

-The Archives Widget allows your readers to view older posts …
+The Archives Widget allows readers to view older published WordPress posts …

 WordPress Archives Widget